The answers to these two questions are a decisive and loud YES!

 In addition to these amazing opportunities to view the most majestic of natural predators hunting in their natural habitats, a huge range of other large animals will be on show as well, including elephants, giraffes, hippos, rhinos and Nile crocodiles.
 With an immense variety of weird and wonderful indigenous species also on display, a Kenya Jeep safari truly has all bases covered from a wildlife standpoint.

-Alternatively, you can take matters into your own hands by hiring from Natural World your own chauffeured off-road 4 x 4 Land Cruiser Jeep , and driving with your dedicated driver / guide to whichever national parks and amazing sights you wish to see, taking control of your own itinerary.
+Alternatively, you can take matters into your own hands by hiring from Natural World Kenya safaris your own chauffeured off-road 4 x 4 Land Cruiser Jeep , and driving with your dedicated driver / guide to whichever national parks and amazing sights you wish to see, taking control of your own itinerary.
 All that we ask is that your driver guide doesn’t drive too close to the wild animals and to observe our guidelines for protecting the safety of the wildlife in Kenya.
 After all – they are the real stars in this show and the main reason why people keep coming back to view this beautifully diverse country.

 Browse the complete range of Kenya safari holidays.

-For more information on Kenya Jeep safaris or any of our other fantastic trips in Kenya, contact our expert advisors who will be happy to answer any questions you may have and can help you plan your ideal safari holiday.
+For more information on Off-road Jeep safaris or any of our other fantastic trips in Kenya, contact our expert advisors who will be happy to answer any questions you may have and can help you plan your ideal safari holiday.

 Plan an adventure of a lifetime with Natural World Safaris